mreid-moz/notes/data/platform_options.md

 [Apache Beam](https://beam.apache.org/get-started/beam-overview/) is an open source, unified programming model that you can use to create a data processing pipeline.
 You start by building a program that defines the pipeline using one of the open source Beam SDKs.
 The pipeline is then executed by one of Beam’s supported distributed processing back-ends, which include[Apache Apex](http://apex.apache.org),[Apache Flink](http://flink.apache.org),[Apache Spark](http://spark.apache.org), and [Google Cloud Dataflow](https://cloud.google.com/dataflow).

+#### Beam SQL

+[Beam SQL](https://beam.apache.org/documentation/dsls/sql/overview/) allows a Beam user (currently only available in Beam Java) to query bounded and unbounded PCollections with SQL statements.
+Your SQL query is translated to a PTransform, an encapsulated segment of a Beam pipeline.
+You can freely mix SQL PTransforms and other PTransforms in your pipeline.

 ### AWS Glue

 [AWS Glue](https://aws.amazon.com/glue/) is a fully managed ETL service that makes it easy to move data between your data stores.
 AWS Glue simplifies and automates the difficult and time consuming data discovery, conversion, mapping, and job scheduling tasks.